kiranrangaraj/Py-Me-Up-Charlie/README.md

   * The winner of the election based on popular vote.

-* As an example, your analysis should look similar to the one below:
+* Formatted the output analysis to appear as:

   ```text
   Election Results